nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

 Simple coded interpretation of the results.
-It is provided by the performing HCP.
+As provided by the performing HCP.
 For example - out of range, high, low.

 ### comment ###